patorjk/figlet.js/README.md

  `------'      `-----'      `-----' '--'
 ```

-Similary you can use Promise API:
+Similarly, you can use Promise API:

 ```js
 try {